LalleSX/LalleSX/README.md

 ***EN-ENG***

-My name is Victor R and i like technology, coding and physics.
+My name is Victor R and i like technology, coding and physics 🤓

 I have little to small codeing knolagement but i am lerning Python and JavaScript